-In the Oxford School of Global and Area Studies students studying for the MPhil in Modern South Asian Studies 'non-language track' will receive formal written feedback via tutorial on their two unassessed essays during Michaelmas Term.
+In the Oxford School of Global and Area Studies students studying for the MSc in Modern South Asian Studies will receive formal written feedback via tutorial on their two unassessed essays during Michaelmas Term.

 Students will receive similar formal written feedback on the via tutorial on the two unassessed essays for their second option during Hilary Term.
-Students studying on the 'language track' and/or taking Advanced Language Options will receive feedback as an integral part of the weekly classes.
+Students taking Advanced Language Options will receive feedback as an integral part of the weekly classes.